Explainability and Graph Learning from Social Interactions: Conclusions

 \section{Conclusions}

-In this paper, the problem of graph learning through observing social interactions is investigated.
+In this paper, the problem of graph learning through observing social interactions by means of an adaptive social learning protocol is investigated.
 We develop an online algorithm that learns the agents' influence pattern via observing agents' beliefs over time.
 We prove that the proposed algorithm successfully learns the underlying combination weights and demonstrate its performance through analysis and computer simulations.
 In this way, we are able to discover the pattern of information flow in the network.
 A distinct feature of the proposed algorithm is the fact that it can track changes in the graph topology as well as in the true hypothesis.

-As future work, we aim to investigate {\em partial information} setting, where the algorithm has access only to the beliefs of a subset of the network agents.
+As future work, we may investigate the {\em partial information} setting, where the algorithm has access only to the beliefs of a subset of the network agents.

 \appendices

 Consider a generic entry of $[\blambda_i]_{k,j}$.
 In view of~(\ref{eq:adapt_adaptive})--(\ref{eq:combine}), we can write: